Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 - [`802.11 Arbitration` || Detailed Whitepaper @ _CWNP_](https://www.cwnp.com/uploads/802-11_arbitration.pdf) _`whitepaper / report`_
 - [Contention-based MAC Protocols Vs. Contention-free MAC Protocols @ _CS3591 Computer Networks_](https://www.youtube.com/watch?v=BW4Zufcyq9E) _`video`_

+### Radar DCF
+_Radar will affect the 5 GHz band on channels 120, 124 and 128.
+Using WLAN integration allows the analyst to easily identify the channels that are used with 802.11 and will help to identify radar that may impact the WLAN._

 ###👨🏻‍⚖️🚦 Network Arbitration: `Arbitration Methods`

+- `Slot Time`: The slot time is a set value based on the PHY technology in use.
+This time is either 9us or 20us.
+For example OFDM used with 802.11a has a slot time of 9us.
+This value is used in conjunction with the random number chosen from the contention window to count down and determine if the medium is clear prior to a STA transmitting a single frame.

+- `EDCA`: EDCA is an access method under Hybrid Coordination Function (HCF) and assigns user priorities based on the type of traffic sent.
+There are eight user priorities (0-7) that map to four different access categories AC-VO (voice) AC-VI (video) AC-BE (best effort) and AC-BK (background).